Seeking Physics in Diffusion Noise: Failure Cases

 \section{Failure Cases}

-Figure~\ref{fig:failure} illustrates representative failure cases.
-These concentrate in material properties and chemical reaction prompts, which require domain-specific knowledge---such as characteristic flame colors, acid appearances, and fracture mechanics---that goes beyond the common-sense physical reasoning captured by our training data.
-Moreover, these phenomena inherently involve dramatic transformations in material form (carbonization, shattering, phase changes), which current video diffusion models struggle to synthesize faithfully.
-When the base model cannot produce any physically correct trajectory, trajectory selection reaches a fundamental ceiling regardless of verifier quality.
+\Cref{fig:failure} illustrates representative failure cases.
+These concentrate in material properties and chemical reaction prompts, which require domain-specific knowledge, such as characteristic flame colors, acid appearances, and fracture mechanics, that goes beyond the common-sense physical reasoning captured by our training data.
+These phenomena also involve dramatic transformations in material form (carbonization, shattering, phase changes), which current video diffusion models struggle to synthesize faithfully.
+When no candidate trajectory is physically correct, selection reaches a fundamental ceiling.